formlio/forml/docs/workflow/actor.rst

 #.
 Plain *stateless* actors which define output as a function applied just to their input.
 #.
 More complex *stateful* actors produce output based on not just the input but also their inner
-   *state* which it acquires during separate phase called *train*.
-We then distinguish between the :ref:`train-mode and apply-mode <workflow-mode>` in which the stateful actors operate.
+   *state* which it acquires during a separate phase called the *train*.
+We then distinguish between the :ref:`train and apply modes <workflow-mode>` in which the stateful actors operate.
    The framework transparently manages the actor state using its :meth:`.get_state()
    <forml.flow.Actor.get_state>`/:meth:`.set_state() <forml.flow.Actor.get_state>` methods and the
    :ref:`model registry <registry>`.